Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

 These are probably just some of the questions you ask yourself when choosing a mountain bike.

 In this How to Choose a Mountain bike guide for beginners, you find out what type of MTB is the best for you based on your needs and riding style and also answers to all your questions.

 Let’s dive in.

 Mountain Bike Type

 - A hardtail mountain bike is a bike without a rear suspension.
-It only has a front suspension (suspended fork).
+It only has a front suspension (suspension fork).
 Mostly, these are cross-country mountain bikes, but there are also hardtail enduro, hardtail trail, or hardtail fat bikes.
 These types differ in geometry, front suspension travel, wheelbase, and other features (more about them below).

 The table below shows benefits and disadvantages of hardtail and full-suspension mountain bikes.